 Make the most of not having to commute and use the extra time to focus on your wellbeing.

 - Plan in activities linked to the five ways to wellbeing.
-See our wellbeing fact sheet for more ideas.
+See our wellbeing page for more ideas.

 - Get a good night’s sleep – if you struggle with sleep perhaps look at your routine and how you wind down before you go to bed.
-Check out our sleep fact sheet for tips.
+Check out our page on sleep for tips.

-- Try to stay relaxed – refer to our mindfulness fact sheet for information on useful exercises and apps.
+- Try to stay relaxed – refer to our mindfulness page for information on useful exercises and apps.

 - Focus on your health – cutting down on alcohol and caffeine can have a positive effect on our wellbeing and can also improve sleep.
-We have a great fact sheet on healthy eating.
+We have a great page on healthy eating.